After Tooth Extraction

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you should feel fine and can consider resuming your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to any medication, call our office immediately at Round Rock Office Phone Number 512-255-5800.
+If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to any medication, call our office immediately at Round Rock Oral Surgery Phone Number 512-255-5800.